Published By Janet Gershen-Siegel at June 10th, 2018

-You must have a total of at least five (5) Net 30 day pay accounts reporting although eight (8) are better, to move to the next tier.
+You must have a total of at least three (3) Net 30 day pay accounts reporting to move on.

 Most major stores offer business credit including: Racetrac, the Fuelman MasterCard, Ally Car Financing, and Phillips 66/Conoco/76 Commercial.

-Therefore, try to have 10 accounts with at least one of them having a $10,000 high limit.
+Therefore, try to have at least one card with a $10,000 high limit.
 Keep using the credit, and keep applying for more, and talk with credit providers to raise credit limits.
 If you do this, your business credit will keep growing until you can get higher limit credit lines, typically within 6 – 12 months.

-Once you have 10 – 15 accounts, you can start to get approved for fleet credit and auto vehicle financing.
+Once you have more accounts, you can start to get approved for fleet credit and auto vehicle financing.
 You must have at least one account with a $10,000 high credit limit to get approved for most fleet credit sources.